 Concerns over importing a false claim into the body of scientific knowledge are not the only important consequences of error.
 There are also societal concerns to consider, over possible consequences of accepting a claim as well supported when it is not, or conversely, rejecting a claim as insufficiently supported when it is in fact true.
 Such societal impacts can be crucial for when we should think a claim is sufficiently well-supported, particularly when that claim is relevant to social policy.

-Consider, for example, whether or not’s Stanford (discussed above)s the right social settings.
+Consider, for example, whether or not Zimbardo’s Stanford prison experiment (discussed above) provides sufficient evidence that human beings in the right social settings will tend toward tyranny.
 Does the Stanford prison experiment show us that prisons are hopeless, that the power imbalance will necessarily produce widespread and egregious abuse?
 Should we give up on prisons as inhumane as a result of the experiment?
 Clearly, Zimabrdo’s study raises concerns about how social context can bring out the worst in us.
 But the study has been criticized as not being quite as straightforward as it first appeared concerning whether the prison system per se is likely to produce the worst behaviors.
 In addition to Haslam & Reicher’s concern over the lack of further study (noted above), they suggest that it was not just the prison structure that produced the behaviors so disturbing to Zimbardo.
 Just as important may have been Zimbardo’s leadership role in shaping the sometimes extreme behavior of the guards.
 Zimbardo apparently briefed his guards that they were to “take away [the prisoner’s] individuality in various ways” and produce “a sense of powerlessness.”
 (Haslam & Reicher 2006, p.
 4) If Zimbardo primed his guards in this way, it is less clear that the social role of guard spontaneously produces aggressive and tyrannical behavior.
 Zimbardo was possibly instrumental in that transformation.
 Reicher and Haslam thus ran a similar study, creating a mock prison with the help of the BBC, with different results. (ibid.)
 Although roles were taken on by prisoners and guards, the guards were less oppressive and the prisoners more assertive of their rights.